Cape dress

-The cape dress and Mennonite women
+In Mennonite culture

 A clothing exhibit at the Mennonite Heritage Village museum showing apparel worn by Mennonite men and women.

 In the 19th and 20th century popular female fashion changed radically to be more form-fitting and revealing.
 At the same time, the cape dress continued to be worn by women who were members of conservative, traditional Mennonite and other Anabaptist communities.

 The cape dress has a plain style and a double layer of fabric covers the bodice.
 This piece of fabric has a square or V-shape form and cloaks, or de-emphasizes the female form.

 The women of the Holdeman Mennonite community in California wear a cape-dress that has a high neckline, loose bodice and fitted waist.
 The cape of the dress covers the shoulders and bust.
 Because of religious reasons, no (or only minor) adornment of the dress is allowed.
 The plainer the dress, the higher it is valued by some churches.
 For the Plain Christian community, women's clothing symbolizes her embrace of Biblical and traditional gender roles.

 According to men, the cape dress signifies a woman’s submission to God, her desire to be modest and not serve as a temptation or snare to men, her glad embrace of her place in the order of creation, as well as identification with the other members of her church.
 Besides that it continues to be a statement of nonconformity to the world, especially against rapid and dramatically changing, body revealing fashions from the end of the 19th century onwards.